 When will Cerebras go public?

-Cerebras already completed its IPO, so there is no pending listing to wait for.
-The company filed its S-1 on April 17, 2026, amended it in May, and then priced and closed the offering on May 14–15, 2026.
+Cerebras already completed its IPO, so there is no future IPO to wait for.
+The initial registration statement was filed on April 17, 2026, the SEC declared it effective on May 13, 2026, and the company launched, priced, and closed the offering in May 2026.

-Before the IPO, the company raised a $1.1 billion Series G in September 2025 at an $8.1 billion post-money valuation, then a $1 billion Series H in February 2026 at about a $23 billion post-money valuation.
-For investors, the key things to watch now are post-IPO trading performance, execution on revenue growth, and whether the company can keep converting AI demand into durable contracts and cash flow.
+Before the IPO, Cerebras had already signaled public-market intent in earlier filings.
+The last disclosed private round before the listing was a $1.1 billion Series G in September 2025 at an $8.1 billion post-money valuation, followed by a $1 billion Series H in February 2026 at about a $23 billion post-money valuation.
+For investors, the key thing to watch now is not an IPO timeline but execution: revenue growth, customer wins, and whether the company can turn AI demand into durable public-market results.

 Get AI research on any stock